GraceShowAI/LLM-Evaluation-Examples/README.md

 ## Sample Work Examples

+Work completed on projects cannot be shared due to a signed NDA.
+All work on Mercor is confidential.
+Below is an example of my workflow:

 ### 1. Prompt Engineering
 - Designed domain-specific prompts to test AI models.
 - Example: "Explain photosynthesis to a 14-year-old."